Non-consensual condom removal: Legal issues

 In her review, Brodsky called for non-consensual condom removal to be legally considered as a kind of sexual assault, but also reviewed the difficulties in doing so: In all legal areas, breaking an agreement usually is not considered a crime, and that misrepresenting one's true intentions does not make a sexual act illegal.
 Thus, the most successful argument for making non-consensual condom removal punishable would be the inherent pregnancy and infection risk of unprotected intercourse.

 Court verdicts and laws by country

+Argentina

+In May 2022 a man was convicted of removing his condom during sexual act and continuing despite woman telling him to stop.
+He fled to Europe, but was arrested in italy in 2025 and extradicted to Argentina.

+In May 2024 the Court of Appeals for Buenos Aires ruled that non-consensual condom removal qualifies as sexual assault and indicted a man for the offense.

 Australia

 In May 2017, an Australian court case was underway regarding stealthing.
 The president of the Law Society of New South Wales has described stealthing as sexual assault because it changes the terms of consent.